Department of Audiology

 Allison earned her Master of Science degree in Communication Disorders from the University of Texas-Dallas in 1996 and her Bachelor of Science degree in Education from University of Arkansas in 1994.
 She is a member of American Speech-Language Hearing Association and A.G.
 Bell Association for the Deaf and Hard of Hearing.
 Allison is excited, and truly feels blessed, to join All EARS!
 She has believed in our organization since its beginning with consistent encouragement for families to participate in our programs.
 Now, she is eager to be a part of these programs as well as work towards its continued growth and vision!
 She is most excited about building a team of Listening and Spoken Language Specialists and Speech-Language Pathologists who can support the families and teachers of All EARS! as well as build community partnerships so that all the needs of our children can be supported as we strive to care for the whole child.
 Outside of work, Allison and her husband Bill are allowed to share their home with their two dogs, Whitey and Bitsy.
 She enjoys laughing with family and friends, good food, dark chocolate, days on the beach with a good book, and yelling for her Arkansas Razorbacks at college football games!

 Brandy DeMesme, M.S., LSLS Cert.
-AVT LSL Interventionist/Parent Advisor and School Transition Coordinator
+AVT LSL Director of Parent Education, Support and Mainstream Programs

 Brandy is a native of New Orleans, Louisiana where she attended Xavier University of Louisiana, earning a Bachelor of Science in Communication Sciences and Disorders in 2009.
 After accepting a position as an Audiology Assistant for a private audiology practice in Houston, Brandy’s interest with Deaf and Hard of Hearing children sparked.
 She then pursued Early Oral Intervention graduate studies at the University of Southern Mississippi, graduating with a Master of Science degree in Oral Deaf Education in 2011.